Eligibility for Interlibrary Loan and Document Delivery Services

 Information about your requests (not you) is retained for up to four years to allow us to demonstrate compliance with United States Copyright Law and with generally accepted copyright guidelines used by the library profession.

-Information about the books and articles borrowed (not about individuals) for all clients is used to assist the library’s collection development personnel and instructions staff to improve the library’s collections or the library’s training program.
+Information about the books and articles borrowed (not about individuals) for all clients is used to assist the library’s collection development personnel and ILL staff to improve the library’s collections.

 Copyright Law and Library Photocopying